AlxcNL/Data-Technologies-public/Workshops/Workshop 9 - Databases security and privacy/2 - Access Control.md

 REVOKE ALL ON pii.customer_pii FROM hr_admin;
 GRANT USAGE ON SCHEMA pii TO hr_admin;
 GRANT SELECT,UPDATE ON pii.customer_pii TO hr_admin;
 ```

-- NOLOGIN roles are used as groups of privileges.
-- LOGIN roles are user accounts or service accounts that can connect.
 - Access to schemas, tables, and functions is granted to roles, not directly to individuals.

 ### Summary of the steps
 Security starts with understanding the data, not with SQL commands.
 First classify data, then design the schema, define access rights in a matrix, and finally implement them in PostgreSQL.